asuratos/artisoc-traffic-model2018/README.md

 * Random (x,y) position on the road
 * Random (normal distribution around road ideal speed) starting speed, equal to their maximum speed
 * Fixed per-step acceleration (currently fixed at 5m/s^2)
+* Fixed recovery time that determines how long after a forced deceleration a car has stunted acceleration. (currently fixed at 10)
-* Fixed starting "patience" value, which determines how long they will wait before changing lanes (currently fixed at 0)
+* Fixed starting "patience" value, which determines how long they will wait before changing lanes **(currently fixed at 0)**
 * Target lane that they tend to lane change towards **(not currently active)**

 ## Simulation step
 Each car step will proceed as follows, in order:

 1. If the car is not at its maximum speed, it will accelerate (increment its speed by its acceleration).

+    * If currently recovering, accelerate only by 25% of acceleration

 2. Check its "headway" (open space ahead of them).